kuehnd96/LearnReact/README.md

 * [Week 7](https://blog.flowandform.agency/create-a-custom-calendar-in-react-3df1bfd0b728 "Create a custom calendar in React") :)
     * This one was a lot of fun.
 It was nice to try out creating a control component that can be reused.
 * [Week 14](https://www.youtube.com/watch?v=ScDWrogElmo&feature=youtu.be "React Project - Beach Resort")
-    * I am about to start this and I am looking forward to it a lot.
-It is a nearly 6-hour video that will show how to create a multi-page react site.
-I will update this when I am done with this exercise.
+    * This was a ton of fun.
+The video showed how to create a multi-screen React app that allows the user to access data on beach resort rooms.
+I learned more about React Router, React data context, Contentful, styled components, and React icons.
+I gained a lot of useful experience going from nothing to a fully-functioning multi-screen app.